GeoscienceAustralia/dea-notebooks/geomedian/README.md

 Look at some in QGIS.
 When specifying the raster path to QGIS, may need to prepend `NetCDF:` and append `:red` (or another band) to get QGIS to tolerate the NetCDF format.

 Then use GDAL tools to mosaic into a virtual raster, and generate a pyramid, so that the entire continental image can be glanced at in QGIS.
-The commands resemble are similar but different to:
+The commands probably resemble but different to:

     find output -iname \*.tif | xargs gdalbuildvrt geomedian.vrt gdaladdo geomedian.vrt -ro --config BIGTIFF_OVERVIEW YES --config SPARSE_OK TRUE --config COMPRESS_OVERVIEW LZW --config NUM_THREADS ALL_CPUS